Stewart & Stewart – Indianapolis

 According to the National Hospital Ambulatory Medical Care Survey, in 2018 there were 24.5 million cases of unintentional injury that resulted in an emergency room visit.
-Such injuries are so prevalent, that they are the third largest cause of death in the country – behind only heart disease and cancer.
+Our Indianapolis personal injury lawyers know that such injuries are so prevalent, they are the third largest cause of death in the country – behind only heart disease and cancer.

-If you have suffered a personal injury in Indiana that has caused a loss of wages, excess medical bills or other issues, you need an Indiana personal injury attorney to get you the compensation you deserve.
+If you have suffered a personal injury in Indianapolis that has caused a loss of wages, excess medical bills or other issues, you need an Indianapolis personal injury attorney to get you the compensation you deserve.
 The skilled team at Stewart & Stewart Attorneys is ready and willing to give your case the care and attention it deserves.

 Your first conversation with us is free with no obligation.
 Give us a call or fill out our free online consultation form to find out how we can help after your Indianapolis personal injury.